KyleM8/RaiderPropellantCharacterization/README.md

 density: [0.0589986, 0.0589986, 0.0589986] #array of density values for each fire
 ```
 Configuration file formatting details:
-* `dataFilepath`: (explanation).
-This file should have worksheets with data from each static fire.
 * `pressUnits`: Units for pressure data.
 Only `psig` and `kPa` (psi gauge and kilopascals) are accepted entries.
 * `thrustUnits`: Units for thrust data.
 Only `lbf` and `N` (pounds-force and Newtons) are accepted entries.
 * `psmoothing` & `tsmoothing`: Array containing data denoting whether smoothing is turned on or off for pressure (`psmoothing`) and thrust (`tsmoothing`) data for each fire.
 Entries of -1 denote smoothing turned off, and values between 0 and 1 directly correspond to the window spacing for smoothing (i.e. how much smoothing there should be; a higher value corresponds to more smoothing).